anphonic/ej2-aspnetmvc-docs/src/maps/maps/color-mapping.md

 ![Desaturation with multiple colors](./images/Colormapping/desaturation-multiple-color.PNG)

-> Refer the data values of [Population-density.json](https://www.syncfusion.com/downloads/support/directtrac/general/ze/Population-density-1298888173) here.
+>Refer the data values of [Population-density.json](https://www.syncfusion.com/downloads/support/directtrac/general/ze/Population-density-1298888173) here.

 ## Color for items excluded from color mapping

-Color mapping can be applied to the shapes in the Maps which does not match color mapping criteria such as range or equal values using the `Color` property of `MapsColorMapping` class.
+Color mapping can be applied to the shapes in the Maps which does not match color mapping criteria such as range or equal values using the `Color` property of `MapsColorMapping`.

-> The following example shows how to set the color for items excluded from the color mapping with the data source **"Population_Density"** that is available in the [Range color mapping](#range-color-mapping) section.
+>The following example shows how to set the color for items excluded from the color mapping with the data source **Population_Density** that is available in the [Range color mapping](#range-color-mapping) section.

 In the following example, color mapping is added for the ranges from 0 to 200.
 If there are any records in the data source that are outside of this range, the color mapping will not be applied.
-To apply the color for these excluded items, set the `Color` property alone in the `MapsColorMapping` class.
+To apply the color for these excluded items, set the `Color` property alone in the `MapsColorMapping`.

 {% aspTab template="maps/colormapping/excludedcolormapping", sourceFiles="excludedcolormapping.cs" %}